 “One of the best lasagnas I have ever had.”

-As a short final conclusion, small details will seriously give you some credit when learning how to write a dialogue in an essay.
-Your readers are aware of these rules and the good news is they are usually overlooked by amateurs, so respecting them will most likely impress your audience.
+As a short final conclusion, small details will seriously give you some credit when learning how to write dialogue in an essay.
+Your readers know these rules, and the good news is that amateurs usually overlook them, so respecting them will most likely impress your audience.